Raisa-Tathoi/Raisa-Tathoi/README.md

 #### Tasky
 Task and project tracker designed to analyze and improve time usage.

 - Tracks daily and weekly activity with chart visualizations
+- logs work sessions to a weekly editable calendar view timesheet
 - Includes a live timer for focused work sessions
 - Stores data locally (no authentication required)
 - Expanding to include goal-setting and gamified features